×

 Yet, Colten Bothun brought the Blackjacks immediately back within a score with his returning kickoff touchdown after splitting the defense through the middle, before breaking off on his own up the left side of the field.

-On Minneota’s next drive, Mason Bothun caught an interception to take possession, although the Blackjacks over-snapped the ball a few plays later to give the Vikings’ the ball on Dawson-Boyd’s 4-yard.
+On Minneota’s next drive, Mason Bothun caught an interception to take possession, although the Blackjacks over-snapped the ball a few plays later to give the Vikings’ the ball back on Dawson-Boyd’s 4-yard.

 Sussner eventually ran in to give Minneota a 28-16 lead, which extended quickly to 35-16 after Quinton Anderson intercepted the ball, leading to a large rush by Lacek to put the Vikings on the yard line.
 Bradley finished the drive off with a push into the end zone, creating a cushioned 35-16 lead going into the final quarter.